Dr. Kirkby Shaw

 In 2009, she became board certified in veterinary surgery (DACVS-SA).
 Following her residency, she remained at UF as faculty in surgery and founded the University of Florida Small Animal Rehabilitation and Fitness Center (now part of the UF Small Animal Integrative Medicine Service).
 In 2010, she was awarded the Outstanding Young Alumni Award by UF.
 In 2013, she became a Diplomate of the American College of Veterinary Sports Medicine and Rehabilitation (DACVSMR).

 Kristin is past-president of the American Association of Rehabilitation Veterinarians and is currently an instructor for the Canine Rehabilitation Institute.
 In 2018 she was the recipient of the John J. Sherman Award for Excellence in Veterinary Rehabilitation.
-She is a frequently invited speaker at national and international veterinary conferences and has authored numerous journal articles and textbook chapters related to veterinary surgery and rehabilitation.
+She is a frequently invited speaker at national and international veterinary conferences and has authored numerous journal articles and textbook chapters related to veterinary surgery, pain management and rehabilitation.
 Kristin founded CARE in 2018 to provide valuable tools and resources for her clients and veterinary colleagues, as well as those caring for dogs with arthritis around the world.

 She doesn’t leave the world of rehab behind when she goes home.
 Her husband, Aaron, is an occupational therapist/certified hand therapist and owner of MoveMend, a physical and occupational therapy practice focused on bridging the gap between injury and activity.
 Kristin and Aaron are proud parents of Beans (Frenchie) and Arrow (Labrador).
 In Kristin’s rare spare time she enjoys running, snowboarding, hiking, yoga, and travel.